World Robot Olympiad: Gameplay changes

 As the missions of the RoboMission and RoboSports get tougher and more teams in the Future Innovators are willing to present more creative-looking robots, organisers have to make changes to the list of eligible sensors, motors and bricks to be used in the competition.
 Initially only RCX bricks, motors and sensors were allowed.
 In the 2007 competition NXT bricks, motors and sensors were allowed as well.
 In 2011 the NXT colour sensor was added; in 2012, the HiTechnic colour sensor.
 In 2013 an EV3 robot was exhibited that used all four motors.
 In 2014, however, EV3 bricks, motors and sensors were allowed, but the number of motor ports was limited to three, and the EV3 Gyro sensor was not allowed.
 The 2015 competition allowed four motor ports and the gyro sensor, but not RCX bricks, motors, or sensors.
+In 2024, the HiTechnic sensor was disallowed from the RoboMission category.
+Starting from 2025, the RoboMission category has allowed robots to be composed of materials that are not strictly LEGO, such as 3D printed parts from PLA, metal, and third-party motors.
+There is now a weight restriction of 1500 grams.

 There are also a few changes to the number of categories.
 The earlier versions of this competition, before 2006, consists of only Regular and Open and that further sub-divides to only two age groups, Primary and High School.

 Age group definitions

 Compete with peers

-WRO has the ambition of being relevant to students of different ages.
-That is why it offers competitions on platforms that provide fun and challenging experiences.
+WRO has the goal of being relevant to students of different ages, which is why it offers competitions on platforms that provide fun and challenging experiences.

 It is also why it has decided two of the categories into three age groups.
 In the RoboMission, each age group has a different mission.
 In Future Innovators, the challenge is the same for all participants, but they are judged within their age group.